Getting paid while you learn might sound too good to be true - but as an apprentice you really do get the best of both worlds.

 The pace of progress will depend on you

-An Apprenticeship does not last for a fixed length of time - it ends when all necessary elements have been completed.
+An Apprenticeship does not last for a fixed length of time - they are flexible to meet the needs of the student and the employer

 Most Apprenticeships last between a minimum of one and three years and there are different types of Apprenticeships available.